sematext/docs/docs/events/index.md

 [logs](/logs), but also events.
 Such events may represent what is happening with a server or cluster, with an application, etc.  Think application or server restarts, builds, deployments, alerts, etc.
-Events are graphed in timeline.
+Events are graphed as a timeline.
 Events timeline can be shown next to metrics or logs charts.
 This makes it possible to easily correlate events with metrics and/or logs.
 In addition to showing events as timeseries charts, a detailed listing of events can be seen